 Pancake Bay Provincial Park is located on the northern shores of Lake Superior.
 It features a large sandy beach that is sheltered from the open lake, shallow, and is reputed to be one of the finest beaches in Ontario.
 In addition to swimming, Pancake Bay offers a couple of hiking trails that weave through a sand dune ecology and provide panoramic views of the surrounding area.

-We’ve been to Pancake Bay twice:
+We’ve been to Pancake Bay three times:

 There are two hiking trails in the park: